 Your departure from Bolzano

-Are you overwhelmed by your excellent Dolomites Ski Safari experience?
-If so, it’s time to return home and tell your friends all about this unique Ski Vacation Adventure!
-They will be jealous!
+I hope you have enjoyed your Dolomites Ski Safari experience?
+If so, it’s time to tell your friends all about this unique adventure, and maybe book again!

 The pricing structure is easy.
-See the table before for the price for various combinations of numbers of days and number of participants.
+See the table below for the price according to required number of days and participants.

-– 30% deposit per PAYPAL (I’ll send a PAYPAL payment request for the reservation)
+– 20% deposit through PAYPAL (I’ll send a PAYPAL payment request for the reservation)

-– 70% at the begin of the tour
+– 80% at the start of the tour

-The winter season in the Dolomites follows this timing:
+The winter season in the Dolomites begins in December.

-From the second week of December, the ski lifts of the Dolomites begin to open but the connections at the passes, between the different valleys, are not all open until Christmas time.
+From the second week of December, the ski lifts in the Dolomites begin to open but the connections at the passes, between the different valleys, are not all open until Christmas time.
 However, Christmas time is impossible!
 It’s the peak period of the winter season and is extremely expensive and over-crowded.

-Starting on the 6th of January, the Christmas season is over, and the ski slopes are immediately quiet.
-It becomes easy to find accommodation in the hotels and rifugios and – especially – good skiers will enjoy the freedom of the slopes!
-If you can come during this period, before February, it’s surely the best timing!
+From the 6th of January the Christmas season is over and the ski slopes are wonderfully quiet.
+It becomes easy to find accommodation in the hotels and rifugios and skiers can enjoy the freedom of the slopes!

-From the beginning of February to the end of the winter season (depending on the year, some time during the first two weeks of April), it is the winter high season.
-This the period popular with international skiers, and during some weeks the ski slopes can be crowded.
+From the beginning of February to the end of the winter season (depending on the year, sometime during the first two weeks of April), it is the winter high season.
+This period is very popular with international skiers and the ski slopes can be crowded.
 On the plus side, the days are longer and the temperatures can be warmer than January.

-– how many days you prefer for your Ski Safari Dolomites experience (3, 4, 5, 6 or 7 days)
+– how many days would you like for your Ski Safari Dolomites experience (3, 4, 5, 6 or 7 days)

 – your preferred dates